-All infestations of species declared under the NRM Act 2004 must be controlled in accordance with the Act.
+All infestations of species declared under the NRM Act 2004 or the Landscape South Australia Act 2019 must be controlled in accordance with that legislation.
 Species declared under the Act (as of January 2015) that are known to be present within the Olympic Dam region are: Prickly Pear (Genus: Opuntia), Buffel Grass (Cenchrus ciliaris), Innocent Weed (Cenchrus incertus), Bathurst Burr (Xanthium spinosum), Caltrop (Tribulus terrestris), Salvation Jane (Echium plantagineum), Athel Pine (Tamarix aphylla), Noogoora Burr (Xanthium pungens) and Three-corner Jack (Emex australis).
 African Boxthorn (Lycium ferocissimum) and Horehound (Marrubium vulgare) are also found within ODC's high-voltage power line corridor from Port Augusta to Olympic Dam.
 If any declared species are found on ODC managed land, control and any government notification requirements are to be initiated in accordance with the relevant provisions under the Act.